mparson/gridgame/README.md

 ## Changelog:

+v0.9 - New features:
+ - Board editing, loading, and saving.
+Bugs fixed:
+ - Clicking outside the playfield would reset score to '0'
+ - Score was incrementing *after* the screen score was updated.

 v0.6 - High Scores are saved across runs of the game.
 v0.5 - Initial release of playable game.